What are CMIP3 and CMIP5?

 Climate change projections for NSW are available from a number of sources.
 NARCliM and the national climate projections are the most recent.
 Both sets of projections provide robust information on possible changes to the climate of NSW and the ACT.

 The NARCliM projections also represent the largest and most robust set of dynamically downscaled regional climate projections available for NSW and the ACT.
 The models used for NARCliM were chosen for their independence and skill and their ability to model important components of the NSW climate.
-However, NARCliM uses only a single emissions scenario.
+However, the NARCliM released in 2014 use only a single emissions scenario.

 The national climate projections cover a range of emissions scenarios and use the latest generation of global climate models from CMIP5.
 The national projections also provide some dynamically and statistically downscaled projections for certain parts of Australia.